freshpack/freshpack/README.md

 ## Installation
-Node v6+ and Yarn are required
+Node v10.16.0 or later and Yarn are required

 **Note**: If you are using the  `--lint`  option, please update your Node version: the newest versions of eslint '5.x.x' needs a current Node release (Node v10+)